 - Annoying or molesting a child under California Penal Code Section 647.6

-Any of these charges can lead to serious legal consequences.
+Any of these charges can lead to serious legal consequences, including getting charged with the crime of child abuse.
 Many times, a conviction will lead to fines and time spent in jail or prison.
-In some cases, an individual could even be forced to join California’s sex offender registry after a conviction.
+In some cases, an individual could even be forced to join California’s sex offender registry after a conviction that has involved sexual offense or sexual assault.

-Getting professional help right away will improve your odds of beating any criminal charge in the Los Angeles area.
-Learn more about your legal options before it’s too late.
+Getting legal defense help right away will improve your odds of beating any criminal charge in the Los Angeles area.
+Learn more about your legal options before it’s too late; contact our committed defense attorneys now.

 Individuals charged under California Penal Code Section 273(g): Lewdness or Drunkenness in the Presence of a Child often find themselves quickly overwhelmed by the legal system.
 The vague wording of this charge can make it difficult to know what to do next.

-Fortunately, the Simmrin Law Group can provide you with the professional legal advice you need.
+Fortunately, the Simmrin Law Group has extensive experience using common defenses against wrongly convicted parties.
 You can reach out to us by giving us a call or completing our online contact form.
 Make sure you’re ready to handle accusations of lewdness or drunkenness in the presence of a child by contacting us today for a free, no-obligation case evaluation.